GearHost/Docs/docs/installing-filezilla.md

 Congratulations, Filezilla is installed on your computer and now you can start uploading your app!

-###FTP Credentials
+###FTP credentials
-Please follow our guide [here](), as we will show you where to locate your FTP publishing credentials!
+Please follow our guide [here](https://www.gearhost.com/documentation/how-to-publish-your-app-with-ftp), as we will show you where to locate your FTP publishing credentials!

 ###How to use Filezilla
 Not sure how to use Filezilla?
 There's a great guide provided [here](https://www.ostraining.com/blog/coding/filezilla-beginner/) that shows you the basics on how to upload/download files to the remote server.
 It's as easy  drag and drop!